AbhinavPraveen/UoP-HPC-Docs/source/user-guide/resources.rst

 The qstat command
 ~~~~~~~~~~~~~~~~~

-Use the command qstat to view the job queue.
+Use the command below to view the job queue.
 For example:

 .. code-block:: bash